ftldb/ftldb/README.md

 It creates the demo schema and runs the tests.
 After the installation has finished you can connect to the demo schema and run the demos manually.

-> **Notice**: Make sure that the target instance has the same TNS name on the
+> **Notice**: Make sure that the target database has the same TNS name on the
 > server and the client.
 Otherwise some unit tests won't pass.

 Building the project
 --------------------

-In order to make a build by yourself you need an Oracle instance (optional), [JDK 6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (or higher) and [Maven 3](http://maven.apache.org/).
+In order to make a build by yourself you need an Oracle database (optional), [JDK 6](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (or higher) and [Maven 3](http://maven.apache.org/).
 The latest versions of both are recommended.